 Rupture of the Calcaneal Tendon

-The rehabilitation treatment of calcaneal tendon rupture has a duration of about 12 weeks, at 3 sessions per week, alternating between the gym and swimming pool, including massage on the scar and on the calf muscles, physical therapies for pain and swelling, exercises for the articulation, for restoring strength and correct walking and running.
+The rehabilitation treatment of calcaneal tendon rupture has a duration of about 12 weeks, at three sessions per week, alternating between the gym and swimming pool, including massage on the scar and the calf muscles, physical therapies for pain and swelling, exercises for the articulation, for restoring strength and correct walking and running.

 In the popliteal fossa, a fundamental site for the gastrocnemius muscle, it is possible to find tensor fasciae suralis (also known as ischioaponeuroticus), a muscle that could disturb the function of the calf area and is clinically relevant.
-One of the variants of the tensor fasciae suralis muscle is to lean over the lateral head of the gastrocnemius muscle, innervated by the common peroneal nerve.
+One of the variants of the tensor fasciae suralis muscle is to extend over the lateral head of the gastrocnemius muscle, innervated by the common peroneal nerve.
 The abnormal presence of this muscle could alter the function of the gastrocnemius, with dysfunctional problems in the knee and ankle, with repeated traumas in these articular areas.
 This is because the lines of tension are altered and do not allow the joints to withstand the workloads correctly, from running to jumping.

 Another muscle variable that could alter the function of the gastrocnemius muscle is a strip of muscle (it does not have a name) that goes from the medial head transversely to the tendon tissue of the biceps femoris; this anomaly is innervated by the tibial nerve.
 This muscular structure covers the neurovascular components of the popliteal fossa.
-Its hypertrophy could cause paresthesia, entrapment of the popliteal artery, and create abnormal tensions for a correct function of the calf area.
+Its hypertrophy could cause paresthesia, entrapment of the popliteal artery, and create abnormal tensions for the correct function of the calf area.

 (Click Image to Enlarge)